karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/route.md

     it to null).
 The null value is only convenient for applications which are using only one host.
 - is_secure_protocol: bool|null=null.
 Whether to use https or http protocol.
 If null, this means the route will use whatever protocol is the default at the moment when the route is called.
+- is_ajax: bool=false.
+Whether the route is meant to be called via ajax.
+I found this information valuable for implementing the csrf protection with pages system (https://github.com/lingtalfi/CSRFTools/blob/master/doc/pages/page-security-conception-notes.md), where we need to launch a token cleaning routine, but only on the main calls (i.e. not ajax calls).